NHSDigital/gp2gp-adaptor-test-environment/README.md

 # GP2GP Adaptor Test Environment

+> [!IMPORTANT]
+> This repository has been archived as we no longer have a need to perform
+> E2E testing locally.
+> Any E2E testing is more productive when executed against the NHS INT PTL.
+> The software within this is outdated and potentially incorrect.

 The test environment is designed to perform local e2e testing of the [GP2GP Adaptor](https://github.com/nhsconnect/integration-adaptor-gp2gp).
 It makes it possible to send GP2GP messages directly to the